DataFire/Integrations/integrations/generated/google_youtube/README.md

 ### CdnSettings
 * CdnSettings `object`: Brief description of the live stream cdn settings.
   * format `string`: The format of the video stream that you are sending to Youtube.
-  * frameRate `string` (values: 30fps, 60fps): The frame rate of the inbound video data.
+  * frameRate `string` (values: 30fps, 60fps, variable): The frame rate of the inbound video data.
   * ingestionInfo [IngestionInfo](#ingestioninfo)
   * ingestionType `string` (values: dash, rtmp): The method or protocol used to transmit the video stream.
-  * resolution `string` (values: 1080p, 1440p, 2160p, 240p, 360p, 480p, 720p): The resolution of the inbound video data.
+  * resolution `string` (values: 1080p, 1440p, 2160p, 240p, 360p, 480p, 720p, variable): The resolution of the inbound video data.

 ### Channel
 * Channel `object`: A channel resource contains information about a YouTube channel.